deBubz/StudyNotes/Uni/y1s1/IntroIS/revision/rev5.md

 - Destruction
 - Manipulation

+### IS Security Process

+Assessing > Developing strategy > Implement control and training > Monitor

 ### IS Security is an ongoing process, consisting of:

-- __Assessing Risks__: To obtain an understanding of the risk to Information Systems.
+- __Assessing Risks__: To obtain an __understanding__ of the risk to Information Systems.
 Organizations assess the values of their protected assessts to determine the probability of being compromised, and compare probable cost of compromisation with the estimated cost of protection.

-They might have to adopt some strategies to mitigate the risk agaisnt any threats.
+### Mitigation strategies:
   - Transfer the risk by purchasing insurance
-  - Implement controls that minimise the impact of the threat
+  - Implement controls that minimise/block the impact of the threat
-  - Install controls that block the risk
 - __Developing A security Strategy__ A formulated strategy that details what IS controlls should be implemented.
 IS strategies should focus on:
   - _Preventive contols_ To prevent potentially negative events from occuring `e.g preventing unauthorized acess to facility`
   - _Detective Controls_ to assess whether anything went wrong `e.g unauthorized acess attempts`